Hints For Healthy Indoor Herbs

 If you’re feeling dried out from running your heat on high, chances are that your plants may be, too.
 Make sure to water them appropriately.
 Excluding cacti and other succulents, an easy way to tell if your plant needs water is to stick your finger partially into the dirt to test it.
 If it’s bone dry, don’t drown it.
 Water moderately and monitor its progress.
 If you find that your plants are needing water at alarming rates, check to see where you have them placed.
 On top of a radiator or next to your fireplace may be too hot for their liking.

-So, you’ve moved your little green friends indoors and you figure that should keep them safe from the temperatures, right?
+You’ve moved your little green friends indoors and you figure that should keep them safe from the temperatures, right?
 Think again.
 Some plants can be highly sensitive to heat and cold so make sure you aren’t placing your Basil plant near a cold, drafty vent or your Lemongrass right beside your wood furnace.
 Depending on their particular needs, temperature can even speed and slow the growth process for your plants, just like an artificial changing of the seasons.
 For example, with Amaryllises, because they are flowering bulbs, temperature plays a huge part in their growth cycle.
-We brought some in from the greenhouse for the holidays and the ones placed near our radiator bloomed in a week!
-I guess we tricked them into thinking it was Spring!

 Cleaning and Prevention

-Another great thing about having your plants close at hand when it’s too cold to go outside, is that you can’t help but to notice them.
-The winter months are a great time to get to know your plants’ personalities and to give them a good cleaning.
+Another great thing about having your plants close at hand, is that you can’t help but to notice them.
 Dust and microscopic debris build up on the plant’s leaves which can block sunlight and the plant’s pores.
 Try cleaning the tops and bottoms of your plant’s leaves with a damp cloth to remove any unwanted buildup that may be hindering your plant from being its healthiest.
 While you’re at it, take a close look for insects and disease.
 For a longer lasting plant, it’s best to nip an infestation or blight in the bud.
 In most cases, warm water and a mild soap will do the trick to remove many common pests.
 For a deeper rooted problem, try an all natural pesticide or fungicide, which can be bought at your local hardware store.

-Once the stress of the holidays has wound down, indoor gardening can be a terrific therapeutic hobby…or, during the holidays if you need an escape from the madness!
 Gardening year round allows you to enjoy the fruits of your hard work constantly and the calming presence of your indoor plants will bring beauty and fresh aroma to these bleak winter days.
 Many plants can be easily started indoors during the colder months, for transplant in the spring to an outdoor garden.
 Try growing your favorite culinary herbs indoors this season to spice things up in your stews and other hearty recipes or just to lend a savory fragrance to your home.
-By growing now, you will be more prepared once spring gets here!